pjones/nix-hs/README.md

 # Load an environment from Nix:
 use nix

+# Reload if these files change:
+watch_file mypackage.cabal
 ```

 **NOTE:** Make sure you have a `shell.nix` file that exposes the